Henrique-Bunker/JaguaresCSGO-Mobile/README.md

 This project uses data from the main web platform https://jaguarescsgo.com.br wich at this moment is still private, so source code wont be available.

+## Technologies
+Project is created with:
+- Expo
+- React Native

 ## Project still in development

 That means not everything is ment to be in the final release if it comes to it.